vele616/monorepo/packages/jobboard/website/content/jobs/senior-frontend-engineer-memgraph-FcQMo.md

 **The Team**

-We are looking for a Frontend Engineer to join Cloud team to work on our cloud services and products: including **Memgraph Cloud**, the database as a service offering that allows customers to start, play, and use the power of graphs and graph algorithms with distributed Memgraph clusters; **Memgraph Lab**, our data visualization tool that empowers engineers to make smarter decisions about their graph application development; and M**emgraph Playground**, a place where everyone can explore and learn how graphs can solve different problems.
+We are looking for a Frontend Engineer to join Cloud team to work on our cloud services and products: including **Memgraph Cloud**, the database as a service offering that allows customers to start, play, and use the power of graphs and graph algorithms with distributed Memgraph clusters; **Memgraph Lab**, our data visualization tool that empowers engineers to make smarter decisions about their graph application development; and **Memgraph Playground**, a place where everyone can explore and learn how graphs can solve different problems.

 **The Role**